MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 These constraints are to ensure that index syntax behaves identically regardless of being in a mutable or immutable position.

-To illustrate some of these errors, recall the Matrix definition above:
+To illustrate some of these errors, recall the previous `Matrix` definition:

 ```move
 #[syntax(index)]